 Spinal nerve inflammation from a herniated disc or spinal stenosis can cause ongoing pain that affects your quality of life.
-At Beacon Orthopaedics & Sports Medicine in Liberty Township and Cincinnati, Ohio, Aarti Singla, MD, MBA, offers epidural steroid injections to reduce spinal nerve inflammation and alleviate the associated pain.
+At Beacon Orthopaedics & Sports Medicine in West Chester Township and Cincinnati, Ohio, Aarti Singla, MD, MBA, offers epidural steroid injections to reduce spinal nerve inflammation and alleviate the associated pain.
 To schedule an appointment with this dual board-certified physician, call the office nearest you or click the online booking button.

 Epidural steroid injections are a type of interventional pain management treatment for ongoing neck, back, or leg pain that irritated and inflamed spinal nerves cause.

 During the procedure, Dr. Singla injects a corticosteroid and local anesthetic into the epidural space in your spine near the area of the inflammation.
 The epidural space is the fat-filled area between the spinal bones and spinal nerve sac.

 Schedule a consultation with Dr. Singla at Beacon Orthopaedics & Sports Medicine to see if you’re a candidate for epidural steroid injections.

 Dr. Singla is a board-certified physical medicine and rehabilitation and pain medicine physician who specializes in non-surgical treatments for spine-related health issues and pain conditions.